coq/platform/doc/README~8.14~2022.01.md

       (<a href='https://github.com/mjambon/biniou/issues'>bug reports</a>)
       (<a href='https://opam.ocaml.org/packages/biniou/biniou.1.2.1/opam'>opam package</a>)
     </dd>
-    <dt><b>description</b></dt><dd>Biniou (pronounced be new) is a binary data format designed for speed, safety,nease of use and backward compatibility as protocols evolve.
-Biniou is vastlynequivalent to JSON in terms of functionality but allows implementations severalntimes faster (4 times faster than yojson), with 25-35% space savings.nnBiniou data can be decoded into human-readable form without knowledge of typendefinitions except for field and variant names which are represented by 31-bitnhashes.
-A program named bdump is provided for routine visualization of binioundata files.nnThe program atdgen is used to derive OCaml-Biniou serializers and deserializersnfrom type definitions.nnBiniou format specification: mjambon.github.io/atdgen-doc/biniou-format.txt</dd>
+    <dt><b>description</b></dt><dd>Biniou (pronounced \be new\) is a binary data format designed for speed, safety,<br>ease of use and backward compatibility as protocols evolve.
+Biniou is vastly<br>equivalent to JSON in terms of functionality but allows implementations several<br>times faster (4 times faster than yojson), with 25-35% space savings.<br><br>Biniou data can be decoded into human-readable form without knowledge of type<br>definitions except for field and variant names which are represented by 31-bit<br>hashes.
+A program named bdump is provided for routine visualization of biniou<br>data files.<br><br>The program atdgen is used to derive OCaml-Biniou serializers and deserializers<br>from type definitions.<br><br>Biniou format specification: mjambon.github.io/atdgen-doc/biniou-format.txt</dd>
   </dl>
 </details>